cosmos/ibc/spec/core/v2/ics-002-client-semantics/README.md

 `CommitmentProof` is an opaque data structure defined by a client type in accordance with [ICS 23]( ../../ics-023-vector-commitments).
 It is utilised to verify presence or absence of a particular key/value pair in state at a particular finalised height (necessarily associated with a particular commitment root).

-#### `Identifying Counterparties`

-A client MUST have the ability to idenfity its counterparty.
-With a client, we can prove any key/value path on the counterparty.
-However, without knowing which identifier the counterparty uses when it sends messages to us, we cannot differentiate between messages sent from the counterparty to our chain vs messages sent from the counterparty with other chains.
-Most implementations will not be able to store the ICS-24 paths directly as a key in the global namespace, but will instead write to a reserved, prefixed keyspace so as not to conflict with other application state writes.
-Thus the counteparty information we must have includes both its identifier for our chain as well as the key prefix under which it will write the provable ICS-24 paths.

-Thus, IBC version 2 introduces a new message `RegisterCounterparty` that will associate the counterparty client of our chain with our client of the counterparty.
-Thus, if the `RegisterCounterparty` message is submitted to both sides correctly.
-Then both sides have mirrored <client,client> pairs that can be treated as channel identifiers.
-Assuming they are correct, the client on each side is unique and provides an authenticated stream of packet data between the two chains.
-If the `RegisterCounterparty` message submits the wrong clientID, this can lead to invalid behaviour; but this is equivalent to a relayer submitting an invalid client in place of a correct client for the desired chain.
-In the simplest case, we can rely on out-of-band social consensus to only send on valid <client, client> pairs that represent a connection between the desired chains of the user; just as we currently rely on out-of-band social consensus that a given clientID and channel built on top of it is the valid, canonical identifier of our desired chain.

 ### State verification